Ltamann/ComfyUI-TBG-Takeaways/README.md

 ## Included Nodes

 - **TBG_FluxKontextStabilizer** *(New!)*
   Developed specifically for the **TBG ETUR** (Enhanced Tiled Upscaler and Refiner), this node maintains exact positioning of reference images in final outputs.
 It stabilizes spatial context during tiled upscaling and refinement to ensure high-fidelity alignment and image coherence.
+Stay with euler beta and more than 16 steps.

 - **ModelSamplingFluxGradual**
   Implements gradual flux-based sampling control for smoother transitions during model sampling - ModelSamplingFluxGradual interpolates between ModelSamplingFlux and ModelSamplingFlux Normalized.
 This allows for the best of both approaches.